gadhra/career/README.md

 *You can read articles by me or about my work [here](https://github.com/gadhra/career/blob/master/articles.md)*

+## Amherst College
+* Manage and oversee nine staff (both remote and on-campus), serving 2,000 students and roughly 2,000 faculty and staff across 1,000 acres of land (and beyond!).
+Staff includes networking professionals, Windows and Linux systems administrators, HPC administrators, and PBX administrators.
+* Instrumental in shifting entirety of campus to remote only instruction; continue to support hybrid model for Amherst College staff.
+* Manage multimillion dollar budget for systems and networking gear on campus.
+Project manage large, multi-departmental capital and construction projects that include power, phone, and fiber components.
+* Manage entirety of cloud presence (AWS and Azure) - including architecture and configuration - for entire enterprise.
+* Manage Amherst College's high performance compute loads located at the [MGHPCC](https://www.mghpcc.org/) - including architecture, maintenance, and configuration.
+* Wrote, tested, and deployed Ansible scripts to configure and manage Aruba switch gear (MDFs and IDFs).
+* Introduced ITIL4 processes at Amherst College, including change management and documentation.
+* Member of the Diversity, Equity, and Inclusion hiring committee;  HPC Advisory committee; and Change Management committee.

 ## University of Massachusetts Amherst
 * Manage and oversee eight staff serving 29,000 students and 1,300 faculty.
 * Ran enterprise DNS (using InfoBlox) for umass.edu and its subdomains.